( Disponible en anglais seulement )

 4. Require organizations to ensure data and algorithmic traceability and require organizations to show demonstrable accountability when developing and using AI for processing activities

 The OPC wants the ability to proactively inspect data processing practices of organizations, and to incentivize organizations to adopt demonstrable accountability measures.
 The over-arching idea is to allow an individual to know where their data came from, how it was collected, curated, and moved within an organization.
 The OPC wants the philosophies of data protection and human rights by design to permeate Canadian privacy law.

 5. Empower the OPC to issue binding orders and financial penalties to an organization for non-compliance

 The OPC wants PIPEDA to provide real consequences and enforcement for organizations who are found to be non-compliant with the law.
 The law should ensure that individuals are protected and have access to quick, effective remedies in case of a breach to their privacy rights.

 If enacted, many of these proposals would have a significant impact on organizations that handle Canadians’ personal information.
-You can read the OPC’s full proposal here.
+You can read the OPC’s full proposal on their website.